 8. Can I return my leased Mercedes-Benz to a different dealership at the end of the lease?
 Yes, you can return your leased vehicle to a different authorized dealership of the same brand.
 It goes without saying but in order to return the car, your lease contract obligations must have been fulfilled.

 9. Is maintenance included with my Mercedes-Benz lease?
-One of the main reasons people prefer lease to buying is that maintenance is covered during the lease period (specifics vary within individual lease contracts).
+One of the main reasons people prefer leasing to buying is that maintenance is typically covered during the lease period (specifics vary within individual lease contracts).

 >> Have a Mercedes-Benz Lease Related Question?
 Call (507) 322-7150 to Speak with a Lease Specialist at Mercedes-Benz of Rochester <<